albertbup/deep-belief-network/README.md

 ## Usage
 This implementation follows [scikit-learn](http://scikit-learn.org) guidelines and in turn, can be used alongside it.
 Next you have a demo code for solving digits classification problem which can be found in **classification_demo.py** (check **regression_demo.py** for a regression problem and **unsupervised_demo.py** for an unsupervised feature learning problem).

 Code can run either in GPU or CPU.
-To decide where the computations have to be performed is as easy as changing the parameter *mode*: if set to 'tf', it will do the computations on GPU (or CPU depending on you hardware) using TensorFlow; if set to 'np' it will compute on CPU using NumPy. **Note only pre-training step is GPU accelerated so far**.
+To decide where the computations have to be performed is as easy as importing the classes from the correct module: if they are imported from _dbn.tensorflow_ it will do the computations on GPU (or CPU depending on you hardware) using TensorFlow; if imported from _dbn_ it will compute on CPU using NumPy. **~~Note only pre-training step is GPU accelerated so far~~ Both pre-training and fine-tuning steps are GPU accelarated**.
 See the following snippet:

     import numpy as np